Web Application Firewall (WAF)

-Powered by Fastly, the Managed Cloud WAF is a web application firewall service that detects, logs, and blocks malicious request traffic before it can damage your sites or network.
+Powered by Fastly, the web application firewall (WAF) service for Magento Commerce Cloud detects, logs, and blocks malicious request traffic before it can damage your sites or network.

 - Default WAF policy—The default WAF policy, configured and maintained by Fastly, provides a collection of security rules tailored to protect your Magento Commerce web applications from a wide range of attacks, including injection attacks, malicious inputs, cross-site scripting, data exfiltration, HTTP protocol violations, and other OWASP Top Ten security threats.